terathomas/terathomas.github.io/index.md

 # Sample Patient Population Analyzing: Patients, Encounters, Conditions and Immunizations

-Below you will explore a sample population provided by "Data Wizardry", retrieved from Data.CMS.gov.
+Below you will explore a sample population retrieved from Data.CMS.gov.
 The patient population was filtered using SQL, and analyzed through Excel.
 The visuals you will see were created in Tableau.